lodhik9/lodhik9/README.md

-I'm a software developer at **Tanmar Webentwiclung** and have a history of working with the different stacks of mobile and web development.
+I'm a software developer and have a history of working with the different stacks of mobile and web development.

 I'm most proficient using the following languages and technologies: